American Dude Ranch

 Sacramento History Museum

-something not quite legitimate, a place where city slickers
+is something not quite legitimate, a place where city

-pretend to be cowboys.
-But the tradition of the dude ranch,
+slickers pretend to be cowboys.
+But the tradition of the

-America’s original western vacation, is much more interesting and
+dude ranch, America’s original western vacation, is much

 Historian Lynn Downey tells this story in her new book, “American Dude Ranch: A Touch of the Cowboy and the Thrill of the West”, and she will share it with you in her illustrated talk on June 2nd at the Sacramento History Museum.
 She follows dude ranching across the years, tracing its influence on everything from clothing to cooking, and offering a rare look at women’s place in the story.
 She will also tell a few California dude ranch tales.

 This event is free for the public.
 Doors will open for refreshments at 6:30 PM with lecture beginning at 7:00 PM.
 Copies of “American Dude Ranch: A Touch of the Cowboy and the Thrill of the West” will be available for purchase, and Lynn Downey will be happy to sign any purchased copies.

 101 I Street, Sacramento, CA 95814